 - Include evidence-based interventions;

-- Evidence based interventions should be imbedded into an initiatives portion of the plan.
+a.
+Evidence based interventions should be woven into an initiatives portion of the plan.

-- The needs assessment should its own Theme in the Strategy Map.
+a.
+The needs assessment should have its own theme in the Strategy Map.

 - Address resource inequities.